bodhiprice/chatbot-mcp-demo/README.md

 Each environment is completely isolated with its own AWS resources.

-## Authentication Considerations

-### SSE Authentication Challenges

-Server-Sent Events (SSE) using the native `EventSource` API have a fundamental limitation: **they do not support custom headers**, including `Authorization: Bearer <token>`.
-This is a well-documented constraint of the EventSource specification.

-### Available Authentication Patterns

-When implementing SSE authentication in applications, developers have several proven approaches:

-1. **Query Parameter Authentication**: Pass tokens via URL parameters (`?token=<jwt>`) - simple and secure over HTTPS
-2. **Cookie-Based Authentication**: Use HTTP-only cookies with `withCredentials: true` for automatic credential inclusion
-3. **fetch-event-source Library**: Microsoft's `@microsoft/fetch-event-source` package enables full header support including Authorization headers
-4. **Fetch API Streaming**: Manual implementation using `fetch()` with `ReadableStream` for complete header control

 ### Demo Architecture Decision

 This demo implements a **thin pass-through architecture** where the backend acts as an authentication and API key proxy.
 This pattern: